Variable Clustering via Distributionally Robust Nodewise Regression: Simulation Experiments

-In the following experiments, we compare our DRO nodewise regression subspace clustering method (``DRO'') with the Lasso nodewise regression subspace clustering method (``Lasso'') as described in \eqref{eq:Lasso_vector}, the ACC algorithm proposed by \citet{Tang2022}, and the $k$-medoids algorithm (or Partitioning Around Medoids, ``PAM'', \citealp{Kaufman1990}).
-For DRO, the parameter $\delta$ is determined following the recipe described at the end of Section \ref{sec:choice_of_delta}, where method (b) is used to calculate $\Upsilon_g$, and $M=1000$ samples of $\vZ$ are generated to determine the quantile, for which we use a confidence level $1-\alpha=0.95$.
-For Lasso, we use a uniform parameter $\lambda$ for all regressions and determine the value for $\lambda$ using cross-validation by minimizing the validation regression error.
-For the two methods above, the regression coefficients $\vB$ are obtained then symmetrized by calculating $\vC:= \vB_{abs}^\t + \vB_{abs}$, where $(\vB_{abs})_{ij} = |b_{ij}|$.
-Clusters are then calculated using spectral clustering (see, e.g., \citealp{VonLuxburg2007}) with $\vC$ being the similarity matrix.
-For ACC, we use a slightly modified version where the dissimilarity measure is defined as
+We first demonstrate our results through simulation.
+In the following experiments, we compare our DRO nodewise regression subspace clustering method (DRO) with the Lasso nodewise regression subspace clustering method (Lasso) as described in \eqref{eq:Lasso_vector}, Asset Clustering through Correlation (ACC) \citep{Tang2022}, the $k$-medoids algorithm ($k$-medoids) \citep{Kaufman1990}, multi-factor block model for clustering (MFC) \citep{Ando2017}, sparse subspace clustering (SSC) \citep{Elhamifar2013}, elastic net subspace clustering (SSC-EnSC) \citep{YLR16}, sparse subspace clustering by orthogonal matching pursuit (SSC-OMP) \citep{YRV16}, robust subspace segmentation by low-rank representation (LRR) \citep{LLY10}, and co-clustering \citep{RMN19}.

+\begin{itemize} \item For DRO, the parameter $\delta$ is determined following the recipe described in \Cref{sec:choice_of_delta}, where method (b) is used to calculate $\Upsilon_g$, and $M=1000$ samples of $\vZ$ are generated to determine the quantile, for which we set $1-\alpha=0.95$. { We implement DRO through the ADMM algorithm in \Cref{sec-ADMM}, and adopt the varying penalty parameter scheme in Section 3.4.1 of \cite{Boyd2010}, which adaptively adjusts $\rho_t$ during optimization based on the primal and dual residuals.} \item For Lasso, we use a uniform parameter $\lambda$ for all regressions and determine the value for $\lambda$ using cross-validation by minimizing the validation error. \end{itemize} For the two methods above, the regression coefficients $\vB$ are obtained then symmetrized by calculating $\vC:= \vB_{abs}^\t + \vB_{abs}$, where $(\vB_{abs})_{ij} = |b_{ij}|$. {Clusters are then calculated using the spectral clustering algorithm in \cite{NJW01} with $\vC$ being the similarity matrix.
+Our construction of $\vC$ from $\vB$ and the clustering algorithm are consistent with the subspace clustering literature \citep{Elhamifar2013}.}